peteroupc/html3dutil/tutorials/filters.md

 ## Using Graphics Filters <a id=Using_Graphics_Filters></a>

-After a filter is created, it's very easy to use; it's simply set with the `useFilter` method of Scene3D.
+After a filter is created, it's very easy to use.

+TODO: Update this section to reflect major overhaul in use of graphics filters.

+It's simply set with the `useFilter` method of Scene3D.
 After a filter is set, here's how it works:

 * When the `useFilter` method is called to set a new graphics filter, the HTML 3D Library creates a